neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

 - STOS colour theme

 ## Future releases
-- Syntax checking
+- Syntax & error checking
 - Snippets
 - RScript integration
 - Emulator integration
+- Save as .BAS files?
+- Embedded memory banks?

 ## Instructions
-You can find full instructions for using this extension by visiting the offical page at the STOS Coders [website](https://stoscoders.com/?p=1743&preview=true).
+You can find full instructions for using this extension by visiting the offical page at the STOS Coders [website](https://stoscoders.com/visual-studio-code).
 ## STOS: The Game Creator
 ![Sample](./images/STOS.jpg)
 **Created by**